-In the center of Skala Maries there's a small, pebble beach with crystal clear water and rocks in the water, never crowded.
+In the center of Skala Maries there's a small, gravel beach with crystal clear water and rocks in the water, never crowded.
 Next to the beach there are several restaurants, with excellent fish dishes.

 How to get there?
 It's located in the center of Skala Maries.

-The beautiful sandy beach with gradual depth.
+A beautiful sandy beach with gradual depth.